Persistent Volume using SFS

 Step 7: Get Pod Details

-- Run the below command to retrieve information about the pods running within a Kubernetes cluster.
+Run the following command to retrieve information about the pods running in the cluster:

 kubectl get pod